Chase-Lee-ui/Chase-Lee-ui.github.io/essays/Flying-With-Javascript.md

 I hope that Javascript allows me to rocket into other coding languages as well, hopefully what I learn in this class, and what I am able to do with Javascript I am able to apply it to other coding languages.
 I will also try to take part in coding outside of class, beyond the practice necessary for this class.
 I want to start a personal project using javascript so that I can add it to my list of achievements.

+I hope to meet my peers to work on Javascript projects in the near future, and that will be one of many stones cemented in my pathway of becoming a software engineer.